PLA vs ABS vs PETG: A Comparison of 3D Printing Filaments

 • Post-Processing Limitations: PLA's lower melting temperature and brittleness make it less suitable for certain post-processing techniques, such as acetone vapor smoothing or heat-based treatments.
 This may limit the range of finishes and appearances achievable with PLA prints compared to other filament materials.

-ABS has a tensile strength of approximately 4,700 psi, which you may have noticed is less than PLA.
+ABS has a higher melting point than PLA and thus requires a higher printing temperature (around 220-250°C) and can benefit from a heated print bed in order to minimize warping and ensure proper bed adhesion.
+ABS has a tensile strength of approximately 4,600 psi, which you may have noticed is less than PLA.[1]
 Despite its lower tensile strength, ABS is still considered a stronger material due to its superior flexural strength and durability.
-Additionally, ABS has a high impact resistance, which is particularly useful for applications that require the printed part to be able to absorb shock or impact.
+ABS’ elongation at break is about 20%, making it more impact-resistant than PLA, which is particularly useful for applications that require the printed part to be able to absorb shock or impact.

 ABS has a high glass transition temperature of about 105°C , especially when compared to PLA.
 This means that it can maintain its shape and structural integrity even when exposed to high temperatures.
 As a result, ABS is a better choice for applications that require heat resistance or for parts that will be exposed to high temperatures.
 ABS also exhibits good resistance to a wide range of chemicals, including many solvents, oils, and acids, making it suitable for applications in corrosive or harsh environments.